zotyap/Data-Engineer/data-engineering-zoomcamp/homework_workshop_1/README.md

 10000

-Question4: What is the average trip duration?
+Question 4: What is the average trip duration?

 12.3049